TanStack/query/docs/svelte/overview.md

 Svelte Query offers an API similar to React Query, but there are some key differences to be mindful of.

-- Svelte Query does not use a provider to initialise the query client.
-Instead, you call `setQueryClient()` in the root file of your project (e.g. `src/App.svelte`).
 - Many of the functions in Svelte Query return a Svelte store.
 To access values on these stores reactively, you need to prefix the store with a `$`.
 You can learn more about Svelte stores [here](https://svelte.dev/tutorial/writable-stores).